 Helpful people that my child trusts in the event of an emergency (names and phone numbers) (For example, these would be helpful people that could help persuade him/her to get help, accompany you to the hospital, etc.)

-If you have young children that cannot be left alone at home: What child care could I use to take of those young children in case I had to accompany my child to the hospital?
+Are there young children that cannot be left alone at home?
+What child care could I use to take of those young children in case I had to accompany my child to the hospital?

 Name of Power of Attorney (if applicable) (consider a power of attorney if your child is aged 16 and above)

 Additional Comments for Action Plan

 Sometimes it is necessary to go to the hospital with your loved one, such as following a crisis at home, such as an episode where your child has tried to harm themselves, or is saying they are going to end their life immediately.

 - If possible, try to have other family and friends accompany you as well.
 This way, one adult can focus on driving, and the other adult(s) can sit with your loved ones, ideally in the back of the car.

 My loved one is refusing to go.
 What now?

 - If you physically cannot force your child (e.g. adolescent) to go, see if there is another friend, family member or relative that can help convince him/her to go to the hospital.